Enabling Robotics with Cloud IaC, Connectivity, Automation & Observability

 For startups, it is crucial to have processes in place that enable collaboration, and enhance the delivery of changes in a consistent, predictable, and safe manner.
 This is typically achieved by running automated tests after the introduction of a change into a Git branch or after creating a Pull-Request.
 If the tests fail or if the branch is not up-to-date with the latest changes from the main branch, the change to the code cannot be introduced to the main version of the code.
 Such measures ensure that non-working changes are not introduced into the main branch, instilling confidence in introducing changes to the system.

-Git is a distributed version control system used to track source code changes, coordinate work across teams, and maintain reliable history for build and release workflows.
+Git is a distributed version control system used to track changes to source code and related assets, enabling teams to collaborate with a reliable history that supports build, test, and release workflows.

-Common alternatives include Subversion (SVN), Mercurial, Perforce Helix Core, and Team Foundation Version Control (TFVC).
-For official documentation and deeper reference, see https://git-scm.com/doc.
+Common alternatives include Subversion (SVN), Mercurial, and Perforce Helix Core.
+For deeper reference, see https://git-scm.com/doc.

 Our experience with Git has helped us build repeatable source control standards, automation patterns, and governance controls that we used to improve delivery reliability for teams working across multiple environments and time zones.
 Across consulting engagements, we implemented practical repo strategies and guardrails that made day-to-day development faster while keeping changes auditable and recoverable.